 A good copywriter will want to get to know your business and keep an open line of communication.
 So don’t think that just because you’ve completed a detailed brief, that’s the end of it.
 There will definitely be more questions!

-We aren’t trying to inconvenience you with questions.
-But we do need to understand what you do, who your clients are, and what your competitors are like.
+We aren’t trying to scare you away or inconvenience you with questions.
+But we do need to understand what you do, who your customers are, and what your competitors are like.
+And that’s just the tip of the iceberg!

 This is so that we can create convincing copy that makes you stand out.
 This is part of the copywriter’s research.